Universal Limitations on Quantum Key Distribution over a Network: Key distillation from states

-The upper bound in Theorem~\ref{cor:states} depends on optimization over a subset of biseparable states.
-We take advantage of the fact that optimization there is via infimum, that allows to use arbitrary biseparable state (with dimensions suitable for the scenario).
-However, the performance of the bound still depends strongly on the choice of states we compare with.
-Since in general, it is hard to find the optimal or almost optimal state \cite{VDM-2002} we take an educated guess.
-We remark here that the set of biseparable states in not closed under tensor product so that we have to find different states for any tensor power $n$ of $\Phi_M^\mathrm{W}$ or $\Phi_M^\mathrm{GHZ}$ states.
+The upper bound in Theorem 8 has optimization over all possible biseparable states.
+Computation of the exact value of the bound given in Eq. (\ref{eqn:advanatge1}) need not be feasible in general.
+As we take the infimum in Eq. (\ref{eqn:advanatge2}), we can obtain non-trivial upper bounds on the upper bound given in Eq. (\ref{eqn:advanatge1}) by considering optimization over suitable subsets of biseparable states.
+We make an educated guess for the form of biseparable state to yield a non-trivial upper bound.
+We remark here that the set of biseparable states is not closed under tensor product so that we have to find different states for any tensor power $n$ of $\Phi_M^\mathrm{W}$ or $\Phi_M^\mathrm{GHZ}$ states.
 We devise two families of biseparable states $\pi_\textnormal{W}^{n,M}$, $\pi_\textnormal{GHZ}^{n,M}$ adjusted to both number of copies $n$ and number of parties $M$.

-Where the operator $\mathcal{S}_{1,i}$ swaps the qubit of the first party with qubit of the $i$-th party.
+where the operator $\mathcal{S}_{1,i}$ swaps the qubit of the first party with qubit of the $i$th party.
 The choice of $\pi_\textnormal{GHZ}^{n,M}$ and $\pi_\textnormal{W}^{n,M}$ states is motivated by keeping correlation between $M-1$ parties most similar to these in $\Phi_M^\mathrm{GHZ}$ or $\Phi_M^\mathrm{W}$ states, while keeping one party explicitly separated.
 Additionally $\pi_\textnormal{GHZ}^{n,M}$ and $\pi_\textnormal{W}^{n,M}$ states by definition are symmetric with respect to permutation of parties, due to permutations with $\mathcal{S}_{1,i}$.

-We would like to point out here that $\pi_\textnormal{W}^{1,3}$ presented by us is closer to $\Phi_{3}^\mathrm{W}$ state in the Hilbert-Schmidt norm than the state (let us call it $\Upsilon$) in Ref.~\cite{VDM-2002}, even though the state constructed there was supposed to biseparable state closest to $\Phi_{3}^\mathrm{W}$ in the Hilbert-Schmidt norm.
-This is due to different definitions of biseparability, the state in Ref.~\cite{VDM-2002} is a tensor product with respect to one of the cuts, whereas we make use of convexity of the set of biseparable states.
-Indeed our states are biseparable by construction (see Subsection \ref{sec:ME}).
+We would like to point out here that $\pi_\textnormal{W}^{1,3}$ presented here is closer to $\Phi_{3}^\mathrm{W}$ state in the Hilbert-Schmidt norm than the state (let us call it $\Upsilon$) in Ref.~\cite{VDM-2002}, even though the state constructed there was supposed to biseparable state closest to $\Phi_{3}^\mathrm{W}$ in the Hilbert-Schmidt norm.
+This result is due to different definitions of biseparability; the state in Ref.~\cite{VDM-2002} is a tensor product with respect to one of the cuts, whereas we make use of convexity of the set of biseparable states.
+Indeed our states are biseparable by construction (see Sec. \ref{sec:ME}).